top of page

 Top 5 Ways Sugar Impacts Your Body

 1. Inflammation is at the core of all chronic diseases such as heart disease, diabetes, Alzheimer’s disease, and yes, cancer.
 Sugar is one of the biggest offenders in contributing to inflammation.
 A study of 29 healthy people found that consuming only 40 grams of added sugar from just one 375-ml can of soda per day led to an increase in inflammatory markers, insulin resistance and LDL cholesterol.
-These people tended to gain more weight too.
+These individuals tended to gain more weight too.

 2. If you have been diagnosed with thyroid diseases and PCOS (Polycystic ovary syndrome) know that both are greatly impacted by sugar.